 The biggest difference between accelerated mobile pages and pages without AMP is simplicity.
 As mentioned, many of the unnecessary components for mobile-friendly user experiences are stripped away, creating a simplistic, optimal aesthetics and functionality for mobile devices, like cell phones and tablets.
 Other differences between AMP and non-amp web pages include:

 Accelerated mobile pages put speed and readability above all else when it comes to prioritizing aspects of a website.
 Web designers primarily implement AMP to standardize the responses of mobile pages.
 With PageSpeed being an important factor in an SEO campaign, AMP can highly increase the efficiency of page load speed and qualify a webpage to be listed in an article carousel within search results.

 Publishers benefit most from implementing accelerated mobile pages.
 This means that websites and blogs that are content-heavy will get the most out of AMP.
+With services for organic SEO, AMP sites can be found ranking high in organic mobile search results.
 AMP is best used across the entire site in these cases.
 While AMP might affect certain search engine optimization (SEO) efforts, not every aspect of a website will benefit from AMP.
 You can easily transition blog, news, and update pages into AMP, rather than integrating it throughout an entire website.